HliasOuzounis/Ai-Guess-the-elo/README.md

 We should keep in mind that guessing a player's rating off of a single game is not a very good metric since players can have good or bad games.

 Additionally, a player can't show his full level if their opponent plays badly and hands him the win.
-That means a player's elo prediction is indirectly  affected by his opponent. (though the models judge a player solely on his moves, the positions that arise, which are determined by both players are also taken into account)
+That means a player's elo prediction is indirectly affected by his opponent. (though the models judge a player solely on his moves, the positions that arise, which are determined by both players, are also taken into account)

 Also, those ratings depend a lot on the stockfish evaluation of each game which isn't totally consistent even when analyzing the same game.
 This variance is not very big though.

 ## Conclusions
 Wow, chess is a very complex game, who would have thought!

-It seems the models were able to somewhat understand what it means to play at a higher level, but the training dataset was small considering the amount of ches games and the models not deep enough to perfectly grasp the level of a player based on their moves.
+It seems the models were able to somewhat understand what it means to play at a higher level, but the training dataset was small considering the amount of chess games and the models not deep enough to perfectly grasp the level of a player based on their moves.
 It's also true that a players strength is difficult to measure based on just one game as the level of play has a lot of variance.
 Despite that, the accuracy that was achieved was satisfactory.

-But it's safe to say that an experienced chess player/coach would propably make more accurate predictions than these models.
+But it's safe to say that an experienced chess player/coach would probably make more accurate predictions than these models.
 Still, it was a fun project and a learning experience.